Using l-tryptophan for dogs - a dog owners guide to its benefits

 Why is Tryptophan Essential?

-This amino acid is a biological building block with many uses in your dog's body.
+L-tryptophan is a biological building block with many uses in your dog's body.
 For example, tryptophan plays a crucial role in producing serotonin and melatonin.

-These compounds help regulate mood, sleep, appetite, and other functions.
+Both serotonin and melatonin help regulate mood, sleep, appetite, and other functions.

-tryptophan is an essential amino acid
+Tryptophan is an essential amino acid

 Anxiety in dogs is a common concern for which tryptophan supplements are advertised.
 Typically, anxious dogs are nervous, frightened by harmless stimuli, or prone to undesired behaviors.